 3. Use the STAR method (Stop, Think, Act, Recover).

 When rejection does occur, it’s important to have a strategy in mind that helps put the rational brain (instead of the emotional brain) in the driver’s seat.
 To begin harnessing control over your executive functioning, you need to first remember to stop and take a pause before reacting.
 In that pause, think about the situation from various perspectives.
-This is also be a good time to try a thought challenge exercise like the one mentioned above.
-After you have considered the situation from all sides, then you can act in a way that you deem is appropriate.
-Use the recover stage to reflect on the events that transpired and determine how this might affect your response next time.
+This is also a good time to try a thought challenge exercise like the one mentioned above.
+After you have considered the situation from all sides, then you can act in a way that you deem appropriate.
+Use the recovery stage to reflect on the events that transpired and determine how this might affect your response next time.

 4. Try mindfulness techniques.

-Mindfulness is a form of meditation in which you learn to become attune to what you’re sensing and feeling in the moment without interpretation or judgment.
+Mindfulness is a form of meditation in which you learn to become attuned to what you’re sensing and feeling in the moment without interpretation or judgment.
 It helps you sit with your feelings, acknowledge them, and name them.
 In doing so, you allow yourself the space to calmly and thoughtfully respond.
 In the context of RSD, mindfulness can be an extremely useful tool to help lessen the intensity of emotional responses following rejection.
 By practicing mindfulness, individuals can learn to both respect their initial emotional reactions to some external criticism, while also responding to the criticism in a rational manner.

 Experiencing rejection and criticism are inevitable aspects of life.
 However, people with ADHD feel the effects of rejection much more intensely than a neurotypical person does.
 This sensitivity to rejection can cause individuals to go to incredible lengths to avoid the possibility of getting hurt.
 The unfortunate result is that people with RSD end up not taking risks or pursuing their aspirations out of fear that it won’t go perfectly.
-Luckily, better coping mechanisms exist to help individuals reduce both their perceptions of rejection and their reactions when it does actually occur.
+Luckily, better-coping mechanisms exist to help individuals reduce both their perceptions of rejection and their reactions when it does actually occur.

 Begin Working With An ADHD Therapist in New York, NY